DrAShabut/AndroidDev/session-5.md

     super(context, DATABASE_NAME, null, DATABASE_VERSION);
 }
 ```
 Notice DATABASE_VERSION?
-Only when you make changes to your database schema do you need to increment this value.
+Only when you make changes to your database schema do you need to increment this value?

-Next is onCreate(), where the database is actually created.
+Next is onCreate(), where the database is created.
 This is only called the first time the database is created, not each time the class is created.
 It's also worth noting the _id field.
 Android does not require tables to have a primary field, but some classes, such as the SimpleCursorAdapter, may require an _id.

 We're required to implement the onUpgrade() callback, but as this is a new database, there's nothing to do.
 This method will only be called when the database version is incremented.

 The saveRecord() method handles calling addRecord() or updateRecord(), as appropriate.
-Since we are going to modify the database, both methods use getWritableDatabase() to get an updatable database reference.
+Since we will modify the database, both methods use getWritableDatabase() to get an updatable database reference.
 A writable database requires more resources so if you don't need to make changes, get a read-only database instead.

 The last method to note is getWordList(), which returns all the words in the database using a cursor object.
 We use this cursor to populate the ListView, which brings us to ActivityMain.java.
 The onCreate() method does the standard initialization we've seen before and also creates an instance of the database with the following line of code:
 ```java